Jaroslav Stodola and Dana Stodolová: Crimes

 On 28 October 2002, the pair attacked 81-year-old Josef Malinů, who lived in the house opposite them.
 Malinů often boasted in public about having big amounts of monetary savings in his house.
 They waited for him to open the door in the morning so they could venture in.
 Jaroslav stunned the man with a heavy blow to the head and then brought him to the ground, where he tried to strangle him with a phone cord behind a beam.
 But the cable broke off and Malinů fell to the floor.
 Stodola then began kicking him in anger, and again tried to hang the body over the beam, but was unsuccessful.
-The couple then took 10,000 crowns from the house, but could not find the savings worth 2 million.
+The couple then took 10,000 CZK from the house, but could not find the savings worth 2 million.
 Due to more mistakes in the investigation, there was no suspicion of foul play and Malinů's death was ruled as a suicide.

-On 2 December 2002, the Stodolas broke into the Brněnec home of 92-year-old Božena Cerháková, whom lived with her 52-year-old daughter Helena.
+On 2 December 2002, the Stodolas broke into the Brněnec home of 92-year-old Božena Cerháková, who lived with her 52-year-old daughter Helena.
 Helena had planned to buy the dormitory that the Stodolas lived in at the time, and due to this, they assumed that she was rich.
 At the time of the burglary, Božena's other daughter, 62-year-old Dagmar Weiss, was visiting her.
 Dagmar tried to defend her mother, but she was beaten and tied up by Jaroslav.
 Helena then forced her sister to reveal where the money and savings were.
 The pair then decided to kill the three women, with Jaroslav strangling Dagmar with a scarf.
 He then lounged Božena on her bed and suffocated her with a pillow, before taking Helena to the bathroom and strangling her in the tub.
 After he left, Dana poured water and Helena's wrist to make it look like she had killed Dagmar and then committed suicide, leading to her mother's heart failure.
 Dana then went out from the main entrance and Jaroslav climbed out of the locked flat through a window above the main entrance.
 However, Božena had managed to survive the attack, and gave a very incoherent testimony, describing the offender as a tall man living in the hostel.
 The story was repeatedly connected to Jaroslav Stodola, who surprisingly told investigators he knew he was "suspected" of murder.
 However, according to the prosecutor, there was not enough evidence to accuse him of anything.